 - Only under very special circumstances may the safety car be deployed.
 This is at discretion of the race director.

 - Cars exiting pit lane are required to wait until all cars who are part of the line behind the Safety Car have passed pit exit.

-- Restarts are single file, with the lapped cars in position.
+- Restarts are single file, with any lapped cars remaining in position.

 # 4.11 Red flag

-- When the iRacing session crashes and the majority of the competitors and race control lose connection, a red flag will be called by Race Control through the communications channel which remain available to Race Control.
+- When the iRacing session crashes and the majority of the competitors and Race Control lose connection, a red flag will be called by Race Control through the communications channel which remain available to Race Control.